Enter the 2020 MJA Awards

 News (broadcast) – a short news package that has been broadcast on TV, radio or online.
 This needs to be original material that has been edited together, ideally no more than five minutes in length.
 The judges will also be considering how the package has been constructed, looking at the choice of pictures and sound effects as well as interviews.
 (One piece of work may be submitted – broadcast only)

-Features (broadcast) – a longer piece of news in a more documentary style that has been broadcast on TV, radio or online.
-The pictures, sound effects, interviews, editing and research will be considered.
+Features (broadcast) – a longer piece in a more in depth or documentary style (either in a news/magazine programme or a stand-alone piece) that has been broadcast on TV, radio or online.
+The pictures, sound effects, interviews, editing, research and resources available/budget will be considered.
+Judges will also consider the time available to tell the story and amount of information and content conveyed within this time frame.
 It needs to be original material that has been edited together.
 (One piece of work may be submitted – broadcast only)

 Freelance of the Year – judges will be asked to consider the range of work submitted, ability to adapt to different genres and to look for imaginative and engaging story-telling.
 (Three pieces of work may be submitted – any format)